Lysarthas/Time-Transformer/README.md

 Pytnon implementation paper "[**Time-Transformer: Integrating Local and Global Features for Better Time Series Generation**](https://epubs.siam.org/doi/10.1137/1.9781611978032.37)" (SDM24).

-**Updates**:
+# Updates:

 *2024.09.17* -- **Time-Transformer** was applied for time series representation learning \& corresponding downstream task, and achieved third place in [*Volvo Discovery Challenge at ECML-PKDD 2024*](https://arxiv.org/pdf/2409.11446).

-*2025.05.11* -- Recent extension project revealed the difficulty of adversarial training.
-Thus, we provide VAE based surrogate with time-transformer module.
+*2025.05.11* -- An extension project applies **Time Transformer** for pandemic data generation.
+We also found adversarial training introduces difficulty in hyperparameter tuning.
+Thus, we provide VAE based surrogate with time-transformer module, to mitigate the possible under fitting.
 We use the VAE backbone implemented in "[*TimeVAE*](https://github.com/abudesai/timeVAE)".

-**Instructions**:
+# Instructions:

 Jupyter Notebook "*tutorial*" provide a tutorial for training and evaluating with different metrics (using "*sine_cpx*" dataset).
 FID score are calculated with "*fid_score*" in `ts2vec`, directly using model "[*TS2Vec*](https://github.com/yuezhihan/ts2vec)".